Alabama beats Notre Dame 31-14 in relocated Rose Bowl, headed for championship game

 Jones completed 25 of 30 passes for 297 yards.

 The Crimson Tide earned a spot in the Jan.
-11 championship game in Miami, against No. 2 Clemson again or No. 3 Ohio State — the Tigers and Buckeyes played in the other CFP semifinal at the Sugar Bowl on tonight.
+11 championship game in Miami, against No. 3 Ohio State who defeated the Clemson Tigers in the other CFP semifinal at the Sugar Bowl later tonight.
 Alabama missed the CFP last year for the only time since the four-time playoff debuted at the end of the 2014 season.

 CFP officials moved the Rose Bowl about 1,400 miles because of COVID-19 restrictions in California that would have kept family — or any fans — from attending the game at its normal home in Pasadena.
 There was a limited capacity crowd of 18,373 at AT&T Stadium, the home of the Dallas Cowboys, just a bit higher than attendance for the Cotton Bowl game played there two days earlier when Oklahoma beat Florida 55-20.